 Saxophonist Cochemea Gastelum, who grew up in Spring Valley, earned his local bones with Creedle.
 Since that band split, he has delved deeply into the jazz world, including a long stint with Sharon Jones & the Dap-Kings.
 The 1990 graduate of Monte Vista High School relocated to New York City, where he has been involved in too many recording sessions and live performances to recount here.

-Gastelum has also played alongside jazz legends like sax symbol Archie Shepp and Oliver Lake in the small ensemble Iswhat?!, anchored by drummer Hamid Drake.
+Gastelum has performed with Daryl Hall and Aaron Neville, as well as playing alongside jazz legends like sax symbol Archie Shepp and Oliver Lake in the small ensemble Iswhat?!, anchored by drummer Hamid Drake.
 He frequently performs in a couple of hot NY-based retro-soul-plus bands on the Daptone label for over two years, the Budos Band and the Dap-Kings, often on the same bill, as well as collaborating with Quincy Jones and Brazil’s Bebel Gilberto.